All the New Movies You Can Stream Early While Theaters Are Closed

 "Thanks to all the fans and supporters out there," Yan wrote.
 "I’m just happy people will be able to enjoy new and fun movies right now."

-Availability: Birds of Prey will be available for digital purchase, via Amazon, iTunes and more, on March 24.
-The movie will be digitally available on VOD services from cable and satellite providers on April 7.
+Availability: Birds of Prey is available for digital purchase, via Amazon, iTunes and more.
+The movie will be available on VOD services from cable and satellite providers on April 7.

 Bloodshot